 November 12: Aaron Sexton, University of Louisville.
 "Plant-pollinator communities responsive to both local and landscape level factors in grassland restorations".
 Host: Dr. Sarah Emery.

 November 19: Hector Mendoza, University of Louisville.
+"Investigation of mitochondrial inheritance in the smut fungus Sporisorium reilianum."
 Host: Dr. Michael Perlin.

 December 3: Dr. Robin Verble, Dept. of Biological Sciences, Missouri University of Science and Technology.
 “Building student success through field work mentorship in Malaysian Borneo."
 Host: Dr. Steve Yanoviak.